dinkonovosel/PRRSV-Evolution-Project/README.md

 ## Data availability
 No new raw sequencing reads were generated.
 All analysed sequences are publicly available from NCBI GenBank;
-GenBank accession numbers are included in the taxon labels and in the metadata table in `[path]`.
+GenBank accession numbers are included in the taxon labels.

 Derived alignments used for analyses are provided in Alignments.